coco-team/benchmarks/README.md

-# CoCo Benchmarks
+# Benchmarks

-A set of benchmarks for CoCoSim, Zustre and LustreC.
+This repo contains different set of Lustre, Simulink and Statflow benchmarks.